 "Home is stability for my family.
 It is the largest step-up that I can provide to my children to guarantee that they are going to be able to live up to their full potential.
 It not only shelters us from weather, but it also ensures that my son can focus on being a kid and not on where he will lay his head down every night."

 Rachel Williams, Homeownership Counselor

 Rachel interned for Neighbor to Neighbor during her undergraduate work and then returned to N2N as a Housing Counselor in March of 2013.
 Rachel attended Colorado State University and majored in Human Development and Family Studies.
 In the future, she plans to work toward a masters degree.

-Currently, Rachel is a Housing Counselor for the Loveland Renter Program, assisting clients with Emergency Rent Assistance, First Month's Rent Assistance and providing Housing Search Assistance for clients looking for affordable, sustainable housing options.
-Rachel enjoys counseling, working with youth and families, and educating clients with budgeting and future planning.
+Currently Rachel is a Homeownership Counselor and Office Manager for the Loveland location.
+She assists clients with foreclosure prevention and sustainable housing options.
+She also enjoys working with youth and families, and educating clients with budgeting and future planning.
 She loves the team mindset at Neighbor to Neighbor and the ability to work in a counseling setting with a variety of people and situations.
 During her personal time, she enjoys spending time outside with family and her dogs.